entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/create-ecr-bundle-from-npm.md

 # Deprecated: Creating an Entando Component Repository (ECR) bundle using npm registry

-::: warning Important
+::: danger Important
-This method is deprecated in favor of git.
+This method is deprecated in favor of git which is the default repository mechanism for bundles as of Entando 6.2.
+See <https://github.com/entando-k8s/entando-component-manager> for the necessary settings to use npm instead of git.
 Support for npm registry will be discontinued in the future.
 :::

 ## Purpose